 S3 Object Tagging

 With Amazon S3 Object Tagging, you can manage and control access for Amazon S3 objects.
 S3 object tags are key-value pairs applied to S3 objects which can be created, updated, or deleted at any time during the lifetime of the object.
-With these, you’ll have the ability to create Identity and Access Management (IAM) policies, setup S3 Lifecycle policies, and customize storage metrics.
-These object-level tags can then manage transitions between storage classes and expire objects in the background.
+With these, you’ll have the ability to create Identity and Access Management (IAM) policies, setup S3 Lifecycle policies, filter Cross-Region Replication, and customize CloudWatch request metrics.

 You can simplify and speed up business workflows and Big Data jobs using S3 Inventory, which provides a scheduled alternative to Amazon S3's synchronous List API.
 S3 Inventory provides a CSV (Comma Separated Values) or ORC (Optimized Row Columnar) output of your objects and their corresponding metadata on a daily or weekly basis for an S3 bucket or prefix.
 S3 Inventory also makes it easy for you to audit and report on object encryption status for your business, compliance, and regulatory needs.